 11. Blue Sky Tours in Diamond Plaza – indoor rock climbing

 You don’t have to go out into the wild to enjoy some rock climb thanks to Blue Sky’s indoor rock climbing facility located in the Diamond Plaza.

 12. Skate at the Panari sky centre – ice skating

 You’ve seen it in movies and probably want to try it out.
 Panari Sky Center offers you the opportunity to turn your dreams of ice skating into reality.

-The Village Market is located in the Gigiri and is one of Kenya’s largest shopping, recreation, and entertainment complex housing over 150 stores outlets.
+The Village Market is located in the Gigiri and is one of Kenya’s most extensive shopping, recreation, and entertainment complex housing over 150 stores outlets.

 Related: Top Art Galleries in Nairobi

-There are several outlets that specialize in African artifacts and other Kenyan crafts.
+Several outlets specialize in African artefacts and other Kenyan crafts.

-Moreover, every Friday, the shopping center hosts the Maasai Market a cultural bazaar that brings together around 400 artisans and craftsmen who specialize in an array of ethnic relics.
+Moreover, every Friday, the shopping centre hosts the Maasai Market a cultural bazaar that brings together around 400 artisans and craftsmen who specialize in an array of ethnic relics.